dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-06-swing_states.md

   <img src="/figs/2019-07-06-swing_states/polling_avg_trump.png">
 </p>

+Given the above, I conclude that **national numbers reflect more support for the Democratic challenger than polls in the swing states.** It is of course possible that the many "missing" polls are contributing some bias towards Trump in these polls, or that the difference between the National and Swing State numbers are due to chance, but this finding is in line with expectation.
+Recall the outcome from last election where the Democratic candidate won the popular vote but lost big where in the electoral college and especially in the swing states.

+We can also investigate the rank ordering of each candidate based on their likelihood to beat Trump and compare the rankings based on national polls to rankings based on just polls in the swing states.
+Ignoring the risks (mentioned below) of taking an average over states, it turns out that the national polls currently suggest the same ranking of candidates as the polls within the swing states.
+In other words, the national polls pick the same winner (and second, third, and forth place) as my analysis of just the swing states.
+It will be interesting to see if those orderings change as more polls come in, but at least for now the national polls aren't misleading on who is most likely to win against Trump (it's still Biden), they're just misleading on how likely each candidate is to win.

-Given the above, I conclude that **national numbers reflect more support for the Democratic challenger than polls in the swing states.** This is in line with the outcome from last election where the Democratic candidate won the popular vote but lost big where it mattered: the electoral college.
-So why are we using data in a way that mimics the exact same mistakes we made last cycle?
-There is nothing *wrong* with reporting National Polls, but to do so without serious qualification is irresponsible at best.
-It is the duty of those reporting these figures to inform the electorate that they do not accurately represent that which they are being purported to: each candidates "electability" (more on this below).
+So why are the media using data in a way that mimics the exact same mistakes we made last cycle (i.e. assuming the popular vote is synonymous with the EC)?
+There is nothing *wrong* with reporting National Polls, but to do so without serious qualification is irresponsible at best and deliberately misleading at worst.
+It is the duty of those reporting these figures to inform the electorate that they do not accurately represent that which they are being purported to: each candidates "electability."

-Remember that the point was to inform Democratic Primary voters about each candidate's electability in a more nuanced way than what is reported in national polls.
-A notion of electability may entice us to vote for a candidate based on their ability to win rather than our agreement with their views.
-This isn't inherently wrong - it's just game theoretically rational - but it can be damaging to certain types of candidates, [especially minorities and women](https://www.avalanchestrategy.com/electability).
-Regardless of your opinion on who is best suited to serve as president, it is important that we don't rely on skewed data inform our ideas of who is electable.

 *NB: The astute observer might observe that a weighted average of polls over a group of states is the exact thing I'm hoping to avoid by creating this analysis.
 Namely, you could still get into a situation where a candidate wins the popular vote across those swing states but receives less electoral college votes than their competitor.
 That criticism is certainly valid, but I think the average of polls in swing states is still a more valuable figure than what is reported by national polls.
 At the very least, it probably reduces (but doesn't eliminate) whatever bias is resulting in the discrepancy between electoral college and popular vote.
 More technical details can be found in the [notebook](https://colab.research.google.com/drive/1sJ0u1JwRWlSUiaww2BMiDCumfnR6YjZt).*

-## Possible Use Cases for Voters
+*NB: Although my notebook looks really fancy with the Python code and statistical language, an analysis is only as good as the data it's built on and mine isn't built on much.
+It's more of an exposition and possible starting point for others to explore their curiosities.*

+## Why this Matters

-Underlying this whole thing is the concept of [tactical voting](https://en.wikipedia.org/wiki/Tactical_voting), which basically states that voters may not (or should not) vote for their *sincere preference* when there is rational reason to vote some other way (and there are several, like voting for Biden to ensure Trump is beaten).
+Underlying this whole thing is the concept of [tactical voting](https://en.wikipedia.org/wiki/Tactical_voting), which basically states that voters may not (or should not) vote for their *sincere preference* when there is a rational reason to vote some other way (and there are several, like voting for Biden to ensure Trump is beaten).
 In other words, each voter would select the candidate that maximizes utility, with each candidates expected utility given as the product of their probability of winning and the utility that voter gains by the candidate becoming president.
 Or something like that.

+A notion of electability may entice us to vote for a candidate based on their ability to win rather than our agreement with their views.
+This isn't inherently wrong - it's just game theoretically rational - but it can be damaging to certain types of candidates, [especially minorities and women](https://www.avalanchestrategy.com/electability) who are perceived as less electable than they might rightly be.
+Regardless of your opinion on who is best suited to serve as president, it is important that we don't rely on skewed data to inform our ideas of a candidate's chances of winning before they've even been given a chance to run.

-The point is that each candidate's chances of wining the general election should play a huge part in who a voter choses in the primaries.
-Since data works best if you ask it specific questions, we might reformulate our inquiry as something like *how likely is each candidate to beat Trump in the General Election*.
-Answering such a question would require a much more nuanced analysis, but at least the polling numbers in this analysis provide a slightly clearer insight into the answer than national polls do.
+The point is that each candidate's chances of wining the general election should (and do) play a huge part in who a voter choses in the primaries, but we're relying on biased data to inform that decision.
+My analysis attempts to paint a clearer picture of who is "electable" so we don't fall back on outdated notions and misleading rhetoric that may perpetuate a status quo that is likely maintained by those in power who wish to keep it.
+To be sure, my simple average of polls makes no promises as to what each candidate's likelihood of winning is, but I hope to at least steer the conversation back in a fair and empirical direction.

-We can also investigate the rank ordering of each candidate based on their likelihood to beat Trump and compare the national numbers to just those in the swing states.
-Ignoring the aforementioned risks of taking an average over states, it turns out that currently the national polls suggest the same ranking of candidates as the polls within the swing states.
-In other words, the national polls pick the same winner (and second, third, and forth place) as my analysis of just the swing states.
-It will be interesting to see if those orderings change as more polls come in.

-*NB: Although my notebook looks really fancy with the Python code and statistical language, an analysis is only as good as the data it's built on and mine isn't built on much.
-It's more of an exposition and possible starting point for others to explore their curiosities.*

 ## Conclusion